Books Currently Available for Review

 Reviews should generally be submitted 6-8 weeks after you receive the book.
 If this time period is unrealistic for your own schedule, please communicate this to the Review Editor.
-We hope it will be an unusual instance but if you feel a text is not worth reviewing, please contact the Review Editor.
 The book is yours once you submit a review.

 Format for reviews

-In your first reference refer to author by given name(s) or initials, and subsequently by surname.
+In your first reference, refer to author by given name(s) or initials, and subsequently by surname.
 Please avoid using titles and honorifics (Prof., Dr., Sir).
-When using quotations, page references should be in parenthesis.
-Please do not use footnotes.
-If you refer to another work, please include the full bibliographical data in your endnotes.
-Scholarly articles, book reviews, and interviews should conform to the MLA Style Manual and Guide to Scholarly Publishing, 3rd Ed.
-Please also see the Journal’s “House Style” guidelines for additional instructions.
+When using quotations, page references should be in parentheses.
+Please use endnotes instead of footnotes.
+If you refer to another work, please include a Works Cited list with the full bibliographical data conforming to the MLA Handbook, 9th Ed.
+Please also see JWIL’s “House Style” guidelines for additional instructions.

 To avoid delays, please submit attachments as Microsoft Word Files or RTF (rich text format) only.
 PDF files will NOT be accepted.